Daniel J. Morrissey, RPG

 M.S., Hydrology - Univeristy of New Hampshire

-Prior to founding McDonald Morrissey Associates, Inc., he served as Chief of the New Hampshire/Vermont District of the Water Resources Division of the U. S. Geological Survey.
-As District Chief, Mr. Morrissey supervised a staff of 30 hydrologists and technicians and was responsible for data collection, hydrogeologic investigations, and quality control for all work completed by the office.
-He has conducted training courses in basic hydrology, surface geophysics, and ground-water flow simulation for the USGS, for the National Ground Water Association, state and local water management districts, and private clients in the United States and Australia.
+Prior to founding MMA, Dan served as Chief of the New Hampshire/Vermont District of the Water Resources Division of the U. S. Geological Survey (USGS).
+As District Chief, he supervised a staff of 30 hydrologists and technicians and was responsible for data collection, hydrogeologic investigations, and quality control for all work completed by the office.
+He has conducted training courses in basic hydrology, surface geophysics, and ground-water flow simulation for the USGS, for the National Ground Water Association, state and local water management districts, and private clients in the United States and abroad.

 Charles P. Spalding, PG

 Chuck has more than 30 years of experience in the conduct of quantitative hydrogeologic investigations.
 During this time, he has applied many numerical and analytical models for the characterization of groundwater flow and solute transport, and performed hydrogeologic investigation management.

 Prior to joining MMA, Chuck worked for HSI-GeoTrans, Inc. and was project manager for numerous hydrogeologic investigation projects including groundwater flow and solute-transport modeling for groundwater resource, plume delineation, and remedial design, site characterization of hazardous waste sites, and water resource development.
 Additional responsibilities included administrative management of the Site Characterization Group in the Sterling, Virginia office of HSI-GeoTrans.

 Chuck is experienced in a broad range of field tasks, including well drilling and installation, groundwater sampling, soil sampling, geophysical surveys, and aquifer tests.

 Michael A. Mobile, PhD

 M.S., Environmental Engineering - Virginia Tech